 Definition: The “lie angle” is defined as the angle made between the shaft and clubhead.
 The key is to have a club with a proper lie angle that ensures the sole of the club is parallel with the ground at impact, thus eliminating lie angle induced errant shots.
 Improper lie angles will cause directional control problems.

-Direction of a golf shot is determined by the following:
+The direction of a golf shot is determined by the following:

 - Path of swing (determines up to 30% of direction)